Article Overview: Historic Sites In Alabama

 6. USS Alabama

-The USS Alabama (BB-60) is a World War II-era battleship that served in the Pacific Theater during the war.
+The USS Alabama (BB-60) is a World War II-era battleship which served in the Pacific Theater during the war.

 Commissioned in 1942, the ship was part of the United States Navy’s fleet of battleships, and saw action in over 26 engagements with the Japanese.